 I am a post-doc fellow in Law at the Turku Institute for Advance Research Studies (TIAS), at the University of Turku.
 My research and teaching interest is on legal thought and the ways is transmitted through legal education.
 I explore different modes of thinking that might help to identify exclusionary legal knowledge and practices with a focus on gender, feminist, and queer theories.
 More info on the UTU website.

-Mika Viljanen is Associate Professor of private law at the University of Turku.
+Mika Viljanen is Professor of private law at the University of Turku.
 In 2008, he defended his dissertation on quantifying damages in torts and for breach of contract.
 Since that he has retained an interest in traditional private law themes, including contract and torts, but migrated towards working primarily on financial regulation and regulatory theory.
 During the last few years, he has developed an interest in tracing the relationship between law and technology, in particular in autonomous contexts.
 More info on the UTU website.

 Sanni Nieminen is a doctoral researcher at the Faculty of Law at the University of Turku.
 Her research focuses on rural criminology.
 Nieminen is especially interested in studying the perceptions and challenges of rural crime control.
 Her research uses multidisciplinary approaches from legal, socio-legal, spatio-legal, and criminological perspectives.